monchoz/ScreenshareRTC/README.md

  * Random strings generation using uuid

 ## On the server side:
-* Setup an Express server with SocketIO to stablish real-time communication protocols with the client.
+* Setup an Express server with SocketIO to establish real-time communication protocols with the client.
 * Share screen only to selected users using rooms.